jawahar-shazab/docs/docs/api.md

 GET /v1/agents/heartBeat/:agentId
 ```

-Checks the heartbeat status of a specific agent.
+This API checks the heartbeat status of a specific agent, indicating whether the agent is online and active.
+It helps monitor the agent's availability in real time.

 #### 5. Get Agents by Site